 No longer will you have to question the differences between an open MRI vs. closed MRI.
 The choice is clear: choose SUMA MRI and receive the best results possible, just like these individuals.

 If you’re curious about the cost of an open MRI, don’t worry!
-They are covered by most insurance plans and we even offer a reduced price of only $600 because many patients have a high deductible.
+They are covered by most insurance plans and we even offer a reduced cash price of only $600 for neutral scans, because many patients have a high deductible.

 Let us help you have a much more pleasurable experience.
 Schedule an appointment today!